-HIV antiretroviral treatment (ART) can dramatically change how you function, extending your life, possibly into your 70s.
+Antiretroviral treatment can dramatically change how you function and extend your life, possibly into your 70s.
 But it can also affect you emotionally.
-There’s no cure for HIV, so treatment is lifelong once you start and you need to be prepared for that commitment.
-If you miss doses or stop taking the pills, they can stop working against HIV.
-Other treatment options can become limited.
-Exploring how you think and feel about taking ART can help you move confidently into it.
+There’s no cure for HIV, and treatment is a lifelong commitment.
+If you miss doses or stop taking the pills, they can stop working against HIV, limiting your treatment options.
+Exploring how you think and feel about taking medication can help you move confidently into it.

 What do you think about taking antiretrovirals?

-Taking HIV treatment is not just a physical thing.
-It can affect how you feel about living with HIV, your life plans and relationships.
-If your doctor has recommended you start treatment and you’re not so sure, exploring these questions could help:
+Taking HIV treatment can affect how you feel about living with the virus, your life plans, and your relationships.
+If your doctor has recommended you start treatment, but you’re not sure, think about these points:

-- Are you ready to make a long term (probably the rest of your life) commitment to taking medications at scheduled times?
+- Are you ready to make a long-term commitment to taking medications at scheduled times?

 - Are you confident that you can take medications every day, aiming to never miss a dose?

 - Do you believe antiretrovirals will help?
 We know from years of research that they are very effective, but if you have doubts, what information would help so you can make a decision that’s right for you?

 - Are you comfortable swallowing pills?

 - Will you change your diet, if necessary, to maximize the effectiveness of the treatment?